 You can determine what type of breast lift is necessary by viewing your profile in a mirror.
 The natural crease of the breast determines the amount of skin elasticity and sagging.
 A youthful breast will have a nipple that is above this crease.

-Breast will mild sagging will require a small crescent-shaped incision above the areola.
+Breast with mild sagging will require a small crescent-shaped incision above the areola.
 This procedure is often combined with breast implants to restore firmness and volume to the breasts.

 Breasts with moderate sagging will require a technique that involves a circular incision around the areolas.
 Excess skin between the areola and incision is removed.
 This procedure allows the areolas to be reduced in size.